WordPress Plugins

-All plugins are freely available via the WordPress.org repository.
-You can search and install them directly from your blog “Plugins” administration panel.
+All plugins are freely available via the WordPress.org repository or by direct download.
+You can search and install them or upload them directly from your blog’s “Plugins” administration panel.

 Head and Footer and Post Injections

-Simple and flexible, Head and Footer plugin let you add any kind of script on the HTML head page section or on the footer part.
-More you can add content and/or scripts before and after posts and configure some of the Facebook Open Graph metatags to have a better rendering of likes on Facebook walls.
-In my opinion, this plugin is a must-have and can easily replace a lot of service-specific plugins.
+Simple and flexible, Head and Footer plugin lets you add any kind of script to the HTML head or footer.
+You can add content and/or scripts before and after posts and configure some of the Facebook Open Graph metatags to have a better rendering of likes on Facebook walls.
+A must-have and can easily replace a lot of service-specific plugins.

 Go to the Head and Footer plugin official page.